Traditional Chinese Medicine

 Acupuncture, with its accompanying techniques of moxibustion and

-primarily for patients with pains and feels out of balance.
-It is
+is used primarily for patients who experiences pain and feels out

-very effective for many types of sickness.
-The World Health Organization
+of balance.
+It is very effective for many types of illness.
+The

-steel needles are inserted into the skin at very specific points.
+session, fine stainless steel needles are inserted into the skin

-The acupuncture needles are sterile and are disposed of after each
+at very specific points.
+The acupuncture needles are sterile and

 3. Tui Na (Chinese Massage,